bryanedds/Nu/ReadMe.md

 Getting Started
 ===============

-The best way to get started is to pull down the repository with a git client, and to take a look at the following document -
+The best way to get started is to clone the repository with a git client, and to take a look at the following document -

 https://github.com/bryanedds/Nu/blob/master/Nu/Nu.Documentation/Nu%20Game%20Engine.pdf